-- Make sure you’ve added the Template field to the create screen of your project.
+- Make sure you’ve added the Template field to the Create issue screen of your project.

-- If you want to use your template in the Customer Portal, go to the Jira Service Desk tab and switch the toggle to enable it.
+- If you want to use your template in the Customer Portal, go to the Availability tab and switch on the toggle next to Request form.

 Now let’s see our template in use:

-- Go to your target project, click Create and select your new template.
+- Go to your target project, click Create and select the new template.

 - Type in the values for each variable.
 (System variables will be replaced automatically).